Affiliate links on Android Authority may earn us a commission. Learn more.

 If ChatGPT is still down for you, don’t despair — you can still use a different AI chatbot to accomplish your task.
 We won’t list all of the ChatGPT alternatives out there, but the biggest names include Bing Chat and ChatSonic.
 Both of these services also offer a handful of advantages over ChatGPT, including the ability to search the internet for more up-to-date information.

 In our comparison between Bing Chat vs ChatGPT, we found that Microsoft’s search engine delivered more accurate responses.
 ChatGPT only had the upper hand in creative tasks.
-However, you need to join a waitlist for Bing Chat before you can use it.
-YouChat, meanwhile, offers immediate access but uses the older GPT-3 language model.
+Another alternative chatbot is YouChat, which uses the older GPT-3 language model.
 Still, you can use it for free for as long as ChatGPT remains down.